kapilggg10/habit-tracker/README.md

 Then connect your repository to Vercel for automatic deployments.

 ### Other Platforms
-The app works on any Node.js hosting platform.
-Build with `npm run build` and serve the `.next` directory.
+The app works on any static hosting platform.
+Build with `npm run build` and serve the `out` directory.

 ## Browser Support